18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development-part-1-training/index.md

 - **Theoretical constraints**: the assumptions about the data and the features that the model uses are wrong
 - **Poor model implementation**: forget to stop gradient updates during evaluation, etc.
 - **Poor choice of hyperparameters**: different sets of hyperparameters give different results
-- **Data issues**: data is collected unproperly, labels are wrong, features are processed wrongly, etc. Please refer to the post **Data Engineering - Data Issues** in this **The Ultimate Machine Learning System** topic for more details on data issues.
+- **Data issues**: data is collected unproperly, labels are wrong, features are processed wrongly, etc. For more details on data issues, please refer to the post **[Data Engineering - Data Issues](../data-engineering-part-2-data-issues/)** in this **[The Ultimate Machine Learning System](../../the-ultimate-machine-learning-system/)** topic.
 - **Poor choice of features**: too many or too few features

 ### AutoML